Stanford Accelerate

 Contact: Allen Building - Room 114

 About: Priyanka Raina is an Assistant Professor of Electrical Engineering at Stanford University.
-She received her BTech in Electrical Engineering from the IIT Delhi in 2011 and her SM and PhD in Electrical Engineering and Computer Science from MIT in 2013 and 2018.
+She received her BTech in Electrical Engineering from IIT Delhi in 2011 and her SM and PhD in Electrical Engineering and Computer Science from MIT in 2013 and 2018.
 Priyanka’s research is on creating high-performance and energy-efficient architectures for domain-specific hardware accelerators in existing and emerging technologies and agile hardware-software co-design.
 Her research has won best paper awards at VLSI, ESSCIRC and MICRO conferences and in the JSSC journal.
 Priyanka teaches several VLSI design classes at Stanford.
-She has also won the Intel Rising Star Faculty Award, Hellman Faculty Scholar Award and is a Terman Faculty Fellow.
+She has also won the Sloan Research Fellowship, NSF CAREER Award, DARPA Young Faculty Award, Intel Rising Star Faculty Award, Hellman Faculty Scholar Award and is a Terman Faculty Fellow.

 PhD Students